was successfully added to your cart.

 DICOM de-identification at scale in Visual NLP 3/3

-This post will explore how Visual NLP can manipulate pixel and overlay data within DICOM images.
+This post will delve into the utilization of Visual NLP to manipulate pixel and overlay data within DICOM images.

-In the following examples, we will work with these transformers: DicomToImageV3, responsible for extracting frame images, and DicomDrawRegions, which draws rectangle regions to the frames and proves helpful in building de-identification pipelines.
+In the following examples, we will work with these two transformers: DicomToImageV3, which is responsible for extracting frame images, and DicomDrawRegions, which draws rectangle regions on top of Dicom frames and proves useful in building de-identification pipelines.

 DicomToImageV3

-DicomToImageV3 extracts images from the pixel and overlays data to the Spark DataFrame as an Image structure.
+DicomToImageV3 will extract images from the pixel and overlay data in the Dicom file, and will return them in a Spark DataFrame following Visual NLP’s Image structure.

-Let’s extract frames from the one of the test DICOM file:
+Now, let’s extract frames from one of the test DICOM files:

 dicom_to_image = DicomToImageV3() \